-Amazon Echo v Echo Show: Design
+Amazon Echo vs Echo Show: Design

 These two devices couldn't look more different.
-One is a tall, cylinder while the other is a wider, flat slab.
+One is a tall cylinder, while the other is a wider, flat slab.
 One has a display, and one has a whole bunch of speakers.

-Echo v Echo Show: Features
+Amazon Echo vs Echo Show: Features

 The Echo and Echo Show share plenty of the same Alexa-based features, such as setting timers, checking the weather, listening to news updates and controlling your smart home devices.
 However, the Show's display also adds a whole host of new abilities that the Echo can't perform.

 The most obvious is video.
-You can query Alexa on the Show to, well, show you YouTube videos.
-So if you really want to watch a new movie trailer, you can.
-That 7-inch, 1024 x 6000 display isn't the best thing you're going to watch video on, but it's fine for small bouts of video-based entertainment.
+That 10.1-inch, 1280 x 800 display isn't the best thing you're going to watch video on, but it's good enough for small bouts of video-based entertainment.
 You can also, if you choose, watch shows and movies on Amazon Prime Video, or video news reports from the likes of CNN.

 The Show also has a small camera above the display, which means you can use it to video chat to friends and family.
 In our experience, the video chat worked fine and was pretty seamless, but having your video chat device be a fixed point can be uncomfortable.
 You better hope you have it in a place that can showcase you while you relax, rather than forcing you to stand in one spot in your kitchen.
 You can also use that camera to take fun pics of yourself, but it's a small amusement that'll likely get boring fast.
 By the way, you can also use Amazon video calling with the Alexa app.
 So you can video call from your smartphone to a Show and vice versa.
+That's pretty cool.

-Amazon Echo v Echo Show: Skills
+Amazon Echo vs Echo Show: Skills

 Other skills, like Jeopardy!, have been upgraded for more basic visual interaction.
-So you can see the categories and questions instead of – once again – relying on audio only.
+So you can see the categories and questions instead of β once again β relying on audio only.
 There's also a whole new set of smart home integrations available.
 You can now view your smart security cam footage right from your Show.

-Echo v Echo Show: Price
+Amazon Echo vs Echo Show: Price

-And there's also the second Echo Dot, which currently rings in at $29.99 and is far more compact than the Echo.
-The only thing you're losing is a higher quality speaker, but it can do everything else the taller Echo at a budget price.
+And there's also the Echo Dot, which currently rings in at $29.99 and is far more compact than the Echo.
+The only thing you're losing is a higher quality speaker, but it can do everything else the taller Echo can, at a budget price.

 The Echo Show is bursting with potential.
 Its ability to both show and tell you information gives it much more variety over the standard Echo.
 That, plus its ability to video chat people with either an Echo Show or the Alexa app on their phone is a wonderful perk.

-The best streaming sticks and boxes to get a smart TV on a budget
+The best streaming sticks, boxes & devices to get a smart TV on a budget

 The best pet cameras and treat dispensers for cats and dogs